IIIF/api/source/api/image/3.0/index.md

 The API places no restrictions on the form of the identifiers that a server may use or support.
 All special characters (e.g. ? or #) _MUST_ be URI encoded to avoid unpredictable client behaviors.
 The URI syntax relies upon slash (/) separators so any slashes in the identifier _MUST_ be URI encoded (also called "percent encoded").
 See the additional discussion in [URI Encoding and Decoding][uri-encoding-and-decoding].

 ##  4. Image Requests

-This specification makes no assumptions about the form of the underlying image content, which might be derived from one or more source images but could also be dynamically generated.
-The term **full image** is used to refer to the entire area of the underlying image content, with the pixel dimensions given in the [image information][image-information] document, and which is imagined as the starting point for image requests.

 All parameters described below are required for compliant construction of a IIIF Image API URI.
 The sequence of parameters in the URI _MUST_ be in the order described below.
 The order of the parameters is also intended as a mnemonic for the order of the operations by which the service should manipulate the image content.
 Thus, the requested image content is first extracted as a region of the full image, then scaled to the requested size, mirrored and/or rotated, and finally transformed into the requested color quality and format.
 This resulting image is returned as the representation for the URI.